HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 > [!NOTE]
 > The code should be configured to accept an arbitrary list of issue titles or numbers, so that if we want to change which deliverables are included, we only need to change the top-level configuration and not several lines of the source code.

+> [!TIP]
+> **Bottom line:** This is probably not a good option unless we want to version control when we add or remove deliverables from reporting.

 - **Pros**
   - Makes the choice to include a deliverable in a report explicit and easy to understand.